Optional Letter of Intent: 11:59 p.m. ET, July 14, 2021

 - Research that applies or accelerates discovery into testing in clinical or population settings.

 - Proposed projects must involve a lead investigator from Duke (full-faculty appointment) and a lead investigator from RTI.
-Proposals are encouraged from new teams of investigators from different disciplines.
-An RTI investigator will be identified to collaborate on invited applications following the LOI presentation.
+Proposals are encouraged from teams of investigators from different disciplines.

-- More than one proposal may be submitted by a Duke Faculty member acting as PI, but the Duke Faculty member is only eligible to receive one award as PI from this funding mechanism during a given funding cycle.
+- More than one proposal may be submitted by a Duke Faculty member acting as PI, but the Duke Faculty member is only eligible to receive one award as PI from this funding mechanism during a given funding Duke RTI Pilots RFA 2021 Cycle 2 cycle.

 The research activities at each participating institution will be funded by the Duke CTSI and RTI.
 The Duke CTSI and RTI will fund up to $50,000 per award ($25,000 per institution).